-Alithya's clients are mainly concentrated in the financial services, healthcare, manufacturing, government, energy, higher education, telecommunications, and transportation and logistics sectors.
-The majority are large to mid-size companies.
+Alithya's clients are mainly concentrated in the financial services, insurance, healthcare, manufacturing, government, energy, higher education, telecommunications, transportation and logistics, and professional services sectors.
+The majority are large multinational to upper mid-market companies.
 Alithya seeks to cultivate collaborative and flexible service engagements that are designed to adapt to clients' evolving priorities and challenges.